nswarr/awesome-websocket/README.md

 * Resending - as a consumer of a WebSocket enabled service, it'd sure be nice if when you say ws.send('my message') that the message will go, even if the socket isn't connected when you call 'send'.
-* Hunting ( future ) - given a list of hosts, find the fastest available and use it.
-Of course, if a problem is encountered with a 'connected' host drop it like a ton of bricks and go find the new 'best one'.
+* Hunting - given a list of hosts, connect to them and send messages to which ever one is available, switching to another if the 'active' connection becomes unavailable.
+Dumb-as-dirt client side fail over.

 ### ASSumptions
 It turns out we can make some assumptions in this whole process that make development